 Integrate Mineral Watery Foundation gives off a fresh-faced and dewy finish.
 I define dewy as similar to a bare-faced beauty born with radiant skin and flawless complexion.
 You can expect subtle sheen similar to that of a make-up free skin or perhaps more aptly described as “a finish that shines like steam care.” :)

 We are not talking about oily, ultra shiny skin.
 No, definitely not as shiny as Innisfree’s Waterglow Cushion.
 Neither is it matt and flat-looking.

 The coverage is light but sufficient to cover most of the skin’s redness and imperfections.
 Coverage is heavier or comparable to most BB cream.

 As with most natural-looking foundation, please do not expect 100% coverage.
 Your red pimples would look less angry but won’t disappear.
 Your pigmentation would fade off but won’t be hidden.
-If you want a flawless look, you may have to look for Ms Lady Ga Ga for advice.
+If you prefer heavier coverage, check out Integrate Gracy White Liquid Foundation.

 3. Non-oily Finish